 The purpose of the Section is to apply the general objectives of IFLA to the particular situation of legislative libraries, the national legislatures in the case of unitary states and both national and second-tier legislatures in the case of federal countries.
 Parliamentary librarianship is a distinctive form of information work, mainly for Members of the Legislature, who work under great pressure, and who both use and create information.
 For this reason they need adequate information support.
 In the last twenty to thirty years there has been a great growth of this work, not just in terms of quantity, but in many legislatures in terms of quality and depth also.
 Research services have sprung up, and other specialist services such as economic modelling.
 Whether these come under the Library or not depends on the administrative structure of the legislature.
-But all forms of information for legislators and also any personal staff they may have is of interest to the Parliamentary Libraries Section.
+But all forms of information for legislators and also any personal staff they may have is of interest to the Library and Research Services for Parliaments Section.

 Specific concerns as set down in the Section's Strategic Plan include:

-- To assist in the development of parliamentary libraries by providing assistance and support in accordance with the interest, requirements, and stage of development of parliaments in various regions of the world; to encourage bilateral assistance and development programmes; and to act as a clearing house in this regard;
+- To assist in the development of parliamentary libraries and research services by providing assistance and support in accordance with the interest, requirements, and stage of development of parliaments in various regions of the world; to encourage bilateral assistance and development programmes; and to act as a clearing house in this regard;

 - To examine the relationship of the research work carried out in parliament and by public and private institutions and the needs and work of parliament with special reference to the library and research services of parliaments themselves;

 - To examine the administrative arrangements within parliaments with regard to library, information, and research services;

 - To strengthen the cooperation between the Inter-Parliamentary Union and parliamentary libraries and research services, and explore possibilities of joint programmes and activities;